raviqqe/lisp-like-gum/farmem/doc/notes.md

   - Memory.locals and LocalAddress /= raw pointer?

 - Fetch and Load messages?
-  - No. Because they represents the same concept inherently.
+  - No. Because they represent the same concept inherently.